PeeyushDeshpande2002/DNS-Manager/README.md

 ## Enhancements

-- Add filters and search options for better navigation.
+- Added filters and search options for better navigation.
-- Include graphical charts/metrics for domain and record type distribution.
+- Included graphical charts/metrics for domain and record type distribution.
-- Implement CSV or JSON bulk uploads for domain/records data.
+- Implemented CSV or JSON bulk uploads for domain/records data.

 ## Backend Integration

-- Establish API endpoints to connect the UI with AWS Route 53.
+- Established API endpoints to connect the UI with AWS Route 53.
-- Implement CRUD operations for DNS records using API calls.
+- Implemented CRUD operations for DNS records using API calls.

 ## User Interface